LingyiHongfd/lvos-evaluation/README.md

 python evaluation_method.py --task semi-supervised --results_path results/semi-supervised/aott --mp_nums 1
 ```

 `mp_nums` is set as 1 by default.
 Because the score computing process in serial mode is time-consuming, you can set `mp_nums` larger than 1 (such as 2) to enable multiple processing and speed up the evaluation.
 But we suggest that `mp_nums` should be set to less than 8 on a regular server.

+## APIs

+We released the tools and test scripts in this <a href="https://github.com/LingyiHongfd/LVOS-api"> repository</a>.
+Click on this link for more information.

 ## Acknowledgement